alvii147/QuickstartGuides/Django/_drafts/DjangoQuickstartGuide.md

 ### Views

-Open `my_app/views.py` and edit it to add your a view to the home page:
+Open `my_app/views.py` and edit it to add your view to the home page:

 ```python
 from django.shortcuts import render